 By Jibin Mathew George, Tushar Bhardwaj, Siddhartha Srivasatava, Amity Law School, Delhi

-“Editor’s Note: In the wake of increasing crime against women, there is an incessant discussion about the laws that deal with offences against women.
-The marital offences against women include bigamy, adultery, criminal elopement among others.
-The one that is probably most common offence is cruelty.
+“Editor’s Note: In the wake of increasing crime against women, there is an incessant discussion about the laws that deal with offenses against women.
+The marital offenses against women include bigamy, adultery, criminal elopement among others.
+The one that is probably most common offense is cruelty.
 Over time, courts have expanded the ambit of the definition to include within it different instances.
-There are offences that are understood to outrage the modesty of a woman.
+There are offenses that are understood to outrage the modesty of a woman.
 These include gestures, words, etc. that violate the privacy of the woman.
-Of the more serious offences against women are dowry death and rape.
+Of the more serious offenses against women are dowry death and rape.
 Dowry is a curse upon our society and many innocent women lose their lives because of illegitimate demands for dowry.
 The provisions dealing with dowry death have been framed in a way that raise a presumption against the accused if certain minimum requirements are met.
-Rape is another heinous offence that violates the integrity of a woman.
+Rape is another heinous offense that violates the integrity of a woman.
 In the wake of the 16 December gang rape case, the provisions relating to rape and its punishment have been strengthened to deter this crime.
 However, there are still some loopholes that need to be addressed.”

 In our old, great nation a woman is the personification of a goddess, a symbol of respect and devotion to the gods.
-We have all been brought up in a way that commands the highest honour and respect for the fairer sex.
-Yet, unfortunately the latest statistics do not reflect this but in fact, demand introspection.
+We have all been brought up in a way that commands the highest honor and respect for the fairer sex.
+Yet, unfortunately, the latest statistics do not reflect this but in fact, demand introspection.

-The following are the main offences under this chapter:
+The following are the main offenses under this chapter:

 - Mock or invalid marriages (ss 493 and 496);

 - Adultery (s 497);